 Download and print the registration form and inform the staff at the blood donation session that you wish to join the BBMR before your blood donation is taken, they will then take an extra small sample of blood at the same time as your donation.
 Find your nearest blood session.

 Our British Bone Marrow leaflet explains in further detail about matching bone marrow patients, the two different donation processes and other FAQ's.

 Who are Team Margot?

-Team Margot are a fantastic charity who began because of a special little girl, named Margot, who needed a Bone Marrow Transplant.
+Team Margot is a fantastic charity that began because of a special little girl, named Margot, who needed a Bone Marrow Transplant.
 Team Margot campaigns for more potential bone marrow/stem cell donors to join the register, especially people with a mixed genealogy.
 Margot’s mixed family background was the key obstacle to finding her a perfect match.